 THE GIANT PANDA (Ailuropoda melanoleuca).
 This interesting creature lives in the bamboo forests growing on the sides of the mountains of western China.
 Though it resembles a bear in outward appearance, anatomical studies show that it is more closely allied to the raccoon

 HEAD OF SIBERIAN TIGER.
-To be shown in a group for the North Asiatic Hall
+From a group in the North Asiatic Hall